-Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals); widespread use of pots (bated traps set on the seabed targeting crustaceans).
-These static fishing gear types are unlikely to affect shellfish water quality in this shellfish area.
+Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals) and the widespread use of pots (bated traps set on the seabed targeting crustaceans).

-Mobile fishing gear activity includes the use of otter trawls (nets towed along the seabed).
-Monitoring does not indicate any water quality issues which are likely to be associated with the use of fishing gears and the WFD morphology status of the water body within which the activity is taking place is 'high' (morphology is an element of overall WFD status).
+Mobile fishing gear activity includes the widespread use of otter trawls (nets towed along the seabed) and the use of scallop dredges (metal blades which dig into the seabed to harvest shellfish).
+Monitoring does not indicate any water quality issues which are likely to be associated with this activity and the WFD morphology status of the water bodies within which the activity is taking place is 'high' (morphology is an element of overall WFD status).
 Furthermore, the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
 Therefore, this activity is unlikely to be affecting shellfish water quality in this shellfish area.